eLTER-RI/boilerplate-readme/.github/CONTRIBUTING.md

 Before you make your first contribution, you should familiarize yourself with how we do things:

 - **Development Process**: We utilize GitHub Issues for tracking suggestions and work in progress.
-- **Communications**: For more direct communication, you can also reach out to the developers (allan.souza@helsinki.fi)
+- **Communications**: For more direct communication, you can also reach out to the developers (< INSERT E-MAIL >)

 ### Setting Up Your Environment

-Here's a quick rundown on how to set up eLTER-SO-costs-App for local development:
+Here's a quick rundown on how to set up < INSERT REPOSITORY NAME> for local development:

 1. Fork the [repo](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).
 2. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) your fork locally.